rust-lang/blog.rust-lang.org/posts/2023-10-24-crates-io-non-canonical-downloads.md

 team: the crates.io team <https://www.rust-lang.org/governance/teams/crates-io>
 ---

-## tl;dr
+## TL;DR

-- we want to improve the reliability and performance of crate downloads
+- We want to improve the reliability and performance of crate downloads.
-- "non-canonical downloads" are blocking these plans
+- "Non-canonical downloads" (that use URLs containing hyphens or underscores where the crate published uses the opposite) are blocking these plans.
-- on 2023-11-20 support for "non-canonical downloads" will be disabled
+- On 2023-11-20 support for "non-canonical downloads" will be disabled.
-- cargo users are unaffected
+- Cargo users are unaffected.

 ## What are "non-canonical downloads"?

-The "non-canonical downloads" feature allows everyone to download the `serde_derive` crate from <https://crates.io/api/v1/crates/serde_derive/1.0.189/download>, but also from <https://crates.io/api/v1/crates/serde-derive/1.0.189/download>, where the underscore was replaced with a hyphen.
+The "non-canonical downloads" feature allows everyone to download the `serde_derive` crate from <https://crates.io/api/v1/crates/serde_derive/1.0.189/download>, but also from <https://crates.io/api/v1/crates/serde-derive/1.0.189/download>, where the underscore was replaced with a hyphen (Crates.io normalizes underscores and hyphens to be the same for uniqueness purposes, so it isn't possible to publish a crate named `serde-derive` because `serde_derive` exists).
 The same also works vice versa, if the canonical crate name uses hyphens and the download URL uses underscores instead.
 It even works with any other combination for crates that have multiple such characters (please don't mix them…!).

 ## Why remove it?